-B.A., Denison University; J.D., Wake Forest University; LL.M., Judge Advocate General's School; LL.M., Georgetown University
+BA, Denison University; JD, Wake Forest University; LLM, Judge Advocate General's School; LLM, Georgetown University

-In the U.S. Marine Corps he held a wide variety of command and staff billets.
-He served as a prosecutor and defense counsel, supervisory defense counsel, legislative counsel, supervisory appellate defense counsel, and served as the Staff Judge Advocate of the 3d Marine Division in Okinawa and the 13th Marine Expeditionary Unit (afloat).
-He also commanded Headquarters Company, 5th Marine Regiment and Support Company, Headquarters and Service Battalion, Marine Corps Recruit Depot, San Diego.
-As counsel of record in the case of Davis v.
-United States, 512 U.S. 452 (1994), he became the first active duty judge advocate in the history of the Army, Navy, Air Force or Marine Corps to argue a case at the U.S. Supreme Court.
-He received the U.S. Court of Appeals for the Armed Forces Award for Excellence in Legal Writing in 1992 and was chosen as the Outstanding Career Judge Advocate for the Marine Corps in 2000.
-He concluded his military service as a lieutenant colonel in 2001.
+Prior to his civilian service, he was a career Marine Corps officer where he held a wide variety of command and staff billets.
+He served as nuclear nonproliferation planner for the Joint Chiefs of Staff negotiating multiple international agreements and has worked extensively with the International Atomic Energy Agency, the Conference on Disarmament, and the United Nations.
+He is one of the only judge advocates to have commanded two units.
+He argued the case of Davis v.
+United States, 512, U.S. 452 (1994) at the Supreme Court, becoming the first judge advocate in the history of the Army, Navy, Marine Corps, and Air Force to do so.
+He received the U.S. Court of Appeals for the Armed Forces Award for Excellence in Legal Writing in 1992 and was selected as the Outstanding Career Judge Advocate in the Marine Corps in 2000.
+He concluded his military service as a lieutenant colonel.

-Professor Jonas is an adjunct professor at the Georgetown University Law Center, the George Washington University Law School, and the U.S. Naval War College where he teaches nuclear non-proliferation law and policy, and he is a frequent speaker on this topic.
+Professor Jonas is currently an adjunct professor at Georgetown University Law Center and George Washington University Law School and has also taught at the U.S. Naval War College.
+He teaches nuclear nonproliferation law and policy and is a frequent speaker and is widely published on this topic.
 He was recently recognized as Distinguished Adjunct Professor of Law at GW.
-He is on the Board of Directors of the Marine Executive Association.
+He also serves on the Board of Directors of the Marine Executive Association.